hanabi/hanabi.github.io/docs/beginner/single-card-focus.md

 - But all of the *Play Clues* and *Save Clues* that we have seen so far have only "touched" a single card.
 - Obviously, it is also possible to give a clue that touches **two or more** cards.
 - We agree that if a clue touches two or more cards, the clue only delivers a message about **one specific card**.
 This is referred to as the *focus* of the clue.
 - With every clue, only **one card is focused**.
-Nothing specific is implied about non-focused cards (beyond that they will be useful at some point later on).
+Nothing specific is implied about non-focused cards (except that they will be useful at some point later on).
 - For example, if Alice gives a *Play Clue* to Bob that touches two cards, then Bob can **only play the focused card**.
 He has to hold on to the non-focused card for later.

 <br />